 For our maiden voyage, we pointed the Gambler straight down Schleyer to lower Canadian Open, a combo littered with everything from decent sized drops to steep bits, rocky sections, a roughed-in new portion and the occasional jump or two.
 It was immediately apparent that this bike performs amazingly well in the rough stuff.
 Just above the chairlift, there's a section on Schleyer where you drop off of rock slab into a short rock garden.
 We had ridden this section on four other bikes in the preceding days, and to our surprise, the Gambler barely slowed down through the rocks.
 Lower down, on a freshly cut steep portion of the Canadian Open course, our initial impression was reaffirmed.
 This bike hauls ass though the gnar, especially when it's steep.
 Combined with the super slack 62-degree front end (the slackest we've ever ridden), the bike took the harshness off nearly every square hit, seemingly gaining speed where other bikes struggle.
 Handling through the rough was superb at speed, and changing directions or switching lines seemed almost effortless.

 Anyone who has dropped into Upper Whistler DH has likely been afraid for their wheels.
 Just a few turns in, there are a few of the harshest bumps on the mountain.
 Most bikes get hung up in this section, nearly pitching riders off their bikes, but not the Gambler.
 The bike's relative smoothness over these hits was very impressive.
 This can be mostly attributed to the relatively high-pivot placement.
-One of the most common issues with high-pivoted bikes is pedal feedback, where the pedals will ratchet backwards when the suspension is compressed.
-Following our day and half on the bike, we can confidently say that it's a non-issue.
-While they should be considered, pedaling characteristics shouldn't be the first priority on DH bikes.
+One of the most common issues with high-pivoted bikes is pedal kickback, where the pedals will ratchet backwards when the suspension is compressed.
+Following our day and half on the bike using flat pedals, we can confidently say that it's a non-issue.

 The bike's performance continued to impress us on other parts of the mountain.
 Dropping off the huge rock face into the massive dirt holes between Lower Whistler DH and Lower Joyride is one of the scarier moves on the lower mountain, but the Gambler ate it up.
 The bike's ability to handle well in the rough was very appreciated following several days in the park.
 Confidence inspiring?
 You bet.